Dementia

 3. Cardiovascular disease

-4. Genetics: family history of dementia, PDD, cardiovascular disease, stroke, presence of ApoE4 allele on chromosome 19
+4. Genetics, including family history of dementia, PDD, cardiovascular disease, stroke, and presence of ApoE4 allele on chromosome 19

 PARAMETERS OF ASSESSMENT